Install Elasticsearch

 8. If you are configuring Elasticsearch for large sites, increase the Java Virtual Machine (JVM) memory.
 Use a custom options file to increase the JVM memory as described in Set JVM options.

-9. To allow P4 Search to work with a self-signed Elasticsearch, do not change the default setting in etc/config.properties file:
+9. To allow P4 Search to work with a self-signed Elasticsearch, do not change the default setting in etc/service.properties file:

 com.perforce.p4search.elastic.insecure=true